rust-lang/rfcs/text/0000-edition-based-method-disambiguation.md

 support an additional optional `edition` field.

-During method resolution, when we detect an ambiguity we should then check if one of the methods in question is a standard libary method with an `edition` field.
+During method resolution, when we detect an ambiguity we should then check if one of the methods in question is a standard library method with an `edition` field.
 When the edition field exists in the stability attribute and the edition field of that method matches the current crate's edition we ignore that method and select the pre-edition method that conflicted with it and generate a